oniietzschan/terebi/README.md

 Todo
 ----

-* Support rescaling after manual window resize.
+* Support rescaling after manual window resize. (love.resize, oh my god!!)
 * Support the ability to start the game at the highest scale window which will fit on the screen.
   * "You can also prevent the window from being created before main.lua is loaded, by doing t.window = false in love.conf.
 You will need to call love.window.setMode before calling any love.graphics functions though."